ynishimuraLv/corgias_data/README.md

     - 2_phylogenetic_profiling.py
         - run_EvoWeaver.R: A R file used in 2_phylogenetic_profiling.py

-**As these procedures needs a large comuptational resource, the resultant files required for downstream analysis can be downloaded from [Zenodo](10.5281/zenodo.15496141)**
+**As these procedures needs a large comuptational resource, the resultant files required for downstream analysis can be downloaded from [Zenodo](10.5281/zenodo.15496141) (not available now)**

 - Following files are for reproduction of Figures and Tables in Nishimura et al. `ipynb` files of them are available at [Zenodo](10.5281/zenodo.15496141)
     - 3_FigS1_TableS1.py